ttoommxx/another_manga_downloader/README.md

 # mangalife_downloader 0.8

+I know, here is another python script to download mangas from the internet.. well, this one is small sized, and fast.

+## installation

+Download `mangalife_downloader.py` and `raw_input.py`, either manually or by cloning the repo `git clone https://github.com/ttoommxx/mangalife_downloader`.
+Requires Python >= 3.10.

+## usage

+Run `python mangalife_downloader.py` and search for the manga to download.

-Run `python mangalife_downloader` followed by the URLS of the Mangas you want to download from manga4life.
+Alternatively, run `python mangalife_downloader.py -u` followed by the URLS of the Mangas you want to download from manga4life.

-If the script is run as is, it will prompt searching in the terminal, otherwise provide the URLs via the flag "-u".